jphaws/laundry_scraper/README.md

 # laundry_scraper

-This is a webscraping tool that allows you to check the status of the washing machines at Cal Poly.
+This is a webscraping tool that allows you to check the status of the washing machines at Cal Poly all from the comfort of your terminal.

 Currently a work in progress...check back later for an additional description.